glytoucan/glytoucan/manual/publication-registration.md

 <br>

-After clicking on submit, you will need to type in the letters and numbers for security and then click on submit again.
+After clicking on submit, you will need to type in the letters and numbers in the image for security and then click on submit again.

 <br>